cmstead/chrisstead.net/source/_posts/2010-03-25-content-it's-all-about-objects.md

 layout: post
 title:  "Content: It's All About Objects"
 date:   2010-03-25 14:35:56 -0700
+categories:
+    - Coding
+    - CSS
+    - HTML
+    - Site Architecture
-categories: Coding, CSS, HTML, Site Architecture, User Experience
+    - User Experience
 ---
 {% raw %}
 When I wrote my first post about <a href="http://www.chrisstead.net/archives/112" target="_blank">object-oriented content</a>, I was thinking in a rather small scope.
 I said to myself, "I need content I can place where I need it, but I can edit once and update everything at the same time."
 The answer seemed painfully clear: I need objects.